 Atlanta Police Brutality Lawsuits

 The police are supposed to protect and serve, no injure and kill.
 Unfortunately, there are times when police officers cross the line and cause considerable harm.
-If you or a loved one has been harmed due to police brutality or a violation of your civil rights, contact Hasner Law for immediate legal assistance.
+If you or a loved one has been harmed due to police brutality or a violation of your civil rights, contact Hasner Law, PC for immediate legal assistance.

 What’s happened to you is inexcusable.
 While money will not turn back time, it can change your life and provide a little bit of financial justice.